nya3jp/tast/docs/code_reviews.md

 to chump a change, please get an approval from the sheriffs and leave a comment in Gerrit for reference.

+### Can I send changes to a specific Tast reviewer?

+Yes in some cases.

+You can send changes to a specific Tast reviewer if you contact the reviewer in advance and they say okay.

+Also, when you are sending a stack of related changes to reviews, you may send only the first change to tast-owners@ and rest to the same reviewer.

+### I am a Tast reviewer.
+Do I need approvals from other Tast reviewers for my own changes?

+No, you do not need approvals from other Tast reviewers.
+But please make sure to get LGTM from a test owner (or someone who knows the context if you are also a test owner).

 ### How can I become a Tast reviewer?

 Please write and review Tast changes to get used to Go, Tast and integration